Franz Kutschera: Posthumous wife and son

 Gjengstø) Steen posthumously married Kutschera in accordance with pagan rituals.
+Notable guests at the wedding included Reichsführer-SS Heinrich Himmler and Teodora Żukowska, a Polish spy for the Home Army who worked at the District Governor's office in Warsaw.

 Jane Kutschera (later Rognskog) died in Norway in 1994.
 Her son, Sepp Kutschera, became an Alpinist, who was the first to climb Koh-e Keshni Khan in the Hindukush mountains, in 1963.
-He died in 2014.
+He died on 22 May 2004.